ask616/kiko-minus/README.md

 ### `_layouts/`
 * `default.html` defines the basic structure of every page, including SEO tags, stylesheet imports, and favicons.
-* `home.html` is used for the index page, and includes a navigation bar and the paginated list of all posts.
+* `home.html` is used for the index page, and includes a navigation bar and some intro text.
+* 'posts.html' is used to show a list of all your posts.
 * `page.html` is used for individual pages i.e. an About or Contact page.
 * `post.html` is for your blog posts, and can include a comment section if ISSO is enabled.
-* `filtered-home.html` is meant to be used for filtered post lists i.e. pages listing all posts belonging to a category or tag.
+* `filtered-posts.html` is meant to be used for filtered post lists i.e. pages listing all posts belonging to a category or tag.
 The sample [wikipedia](https://github.com/ask616/kiko-minus/blob/master/categories/wikipedia.md) page is an example use case to show all posts that are Wikipedia articles.
 * `archive.html` shows a condensed view of many posts and their publishing dates.

 ### `_includes/`
+* `header.html` is put at the top of the home page and posts page.
 * `footer.html` is put at the bottom of every page to show copyright information.
 * `post-list.html` renders out a list of posts as defined by pagination.
 * `isso.html` contains the ISSO script tag and is included if comments are enabled.
 The tag also includes many of the configurable options as defined [here](https://posativ.org/isso/docs/configuration/client/).